contao/docs/docs/dev/reference/config.md

             # Enables deleting unsuccessful responses from the index.
             delete:               true

+            # The name of the rate limiter for handling requests.
+By default, there will be a rate limiter set to 5 minutes.
+            rate_limiter:         null
+    backend_search:
+        enabled:              false

+        # The DSN of the search adapter.
+        dsn:                  ~

+        # The name of the search index
+        index_name:           contao_backend
     crawl:

         # Additional URIs to crawl.
 By default, only the ones defined in the root pages are crawled.